-15 2.4 Environmental framework structure and parameterization
+2.4 Environmental framework structure and parameterization

-The amount of C added to the accessible (fast and slow) pool is set equal to the NPP in natural ecosystems and consists of leaf litter, fine and coarse woody debris, and fine and coarse dead roots.
+The amount of C added to the fast pool is set equal to the NPP in natural ecosystems and consists of leaf litter, fine and coarse woody debris, and fine and coarse dead roots.
 C removal with harvested products and higher NPP input by agricultural fertilization must be accounted for in land use effects.
-We calculated the harvest factor, the mean ratio of NPP after harvest including agricultural fertilization (NPP_t) to NPP of the potential zonal vegetation (NPP0) from a global database (Haberl et al., 2007) for each combination of 13 vegetation zones and six land use classes (zonal, built-up, herbaceous crops, pasture, woody crops/plantations, wetlands; Supplement 3, Table S4.2 in Supplement 4) for present environmental conditions.
-"Wetlands", an azonal land cover, is included in this list for convenience.
-The harvest factor

-Iands", an azonal land cover, is included in this list for convenience.
-The harvest factor allowed us to use existing models of NPP0 and apply it to future conditions.
+We calculated the harvest factor, the mean ratio of NPP after harvest including agricultural fertilization $(NPP_t)$ to NPP of the potential zonal vegetation (NPP0), using a global database (Haberl et al., 2007) for each combination of 13 climatic vegetation zones and six land use classes (zonal, built up, herbaceous crops, pasture, woody crops/plantations, wetlands; Supplement 3, Table S4.2 in Supplement 4) for present environmental conditions.
+"Wetlands", a special vegetation type and land cover, is included in this list for convenience.
+The harvest factor allowed us to use existing models of $NPP_0$ and apply them to future conditions.
 We note that using this procedure glosses over regional differences within vegetation zones.

-The fraction-modifying factor (fmf) aggregates the effects of temperature, soil moisture, oxygen availability, and soil reaction by multiplication similar to the rate-modifying factors in other decomposition models (e.g., Roth-C, Coleman and Jenkins, 1999).
-The probability distribution of $\text{fmf}{\text{temperature}}$ (Fig. 2a) is a discretization of the equation $\exp(-2.5 + 0.07 \cdot \text{temperature})$ on laboratory incubation data from several sources

-- find exp(-2.5 + 0.07 · temperature) on laboratory incubation data from several sources (Fig. 2 in Paul et al., 2002).
-We used laboratory data because we were interested in the effect of temperature in isolation from other variables on the maximum decomposition fraction under optimal conditions.
-Our discretization of the temperature effect (Fig. 2a) encompasses many other empirical temperature functions that are used in established - soil C models like Roth-C, APSIM, or Century (Paul, 2001).
-In-situ microbial communities might respond to increased constant temperatures with acclimation (Allison et al., 2010).
-Our approach considers monthly variation of temperatures and aridity and it is unclear from the current literature how strong acclimation is relative to this variability and how much current latitudinal patterns are caused by climate.
-We assume here that the class widths used in the parameterization of fmf (Fig. 2a) and distinction of monthly - the class widths used in the parameterization of fmf (Fig. 2a) and distinction of monthly temperatures encompass sub-monthly effects of acclimation.
+The fmf aggregates the effects of temperature, soil moisture, oxygen availability, and soil reaction by multiplication similar to the rate-modifying factors in other decomposition models (e.g. Roth-C, Coleman and Jenkins, 1999).
+The probability distribution of fmftemperature (Fig. 2a) is a discretization of the equation $\exp(-2.5 + 0.07 \cdot \text{temperature})$ on laboratory incubation data from several sources (Fig. 2 in Paul et al., 2002).
+We used laboratory data because we were interested in the effect of temperature, isolated from other variables, on the maximum decomposition fraction under optimal conditions.
+Our discretization of the temperature effect (Fig. 2a) encompasses many other empirical temperature functions that are used in established soil C models like Roth-C, APSIM, or Century (Paul, 2001).
+In situ microbial communities might respond to increased constant temperatures with acclimation (Allison et al., 2010).
+Our approach considers monthly variation of temperatures and aridity, and it is unclear from the current literature how strong acclimation is relative to this variability and how much current latitudinal patterns are caused by climate.
+We assume here that the class widths used in the parameterization of fmf (Fig. 2a) and distinction of monthly temperatures encompass sub-monthly effects of acclimation.